THE RELATIONSHIP BETWEEN GINGIVITIS AND DEPRESSION IN ADULT FEMALE

 Author Biographies

-Dr Rohana Rehman, Multan Medical and Dental College, Multan.
+Rohana Rehman, Multan Medical and Dental College, Multan.

 Atiq ur Rehman, Gomal Medical College Dera Ismail Khan.